mgord9518/shappimage/README.md

 ## File structure

-The shell script (with the help of some attached squashfuse binaries) do the same job as the standard AppImage type 2 runtime, simply trying to find the offset as fast as possible, mount it and run the contained application inside the SquashFS bundle.
+The shell script (with the help of some attached fuse binaries) do the same job as the standard AppImage type 2 runtime, simply trying to find the image offset as fast as possible, mount it and run the contained application inside the SquashFS bundle.
 The (possibly multiarch) payload is appended, which contains the app itself.

-Finally, a zip archive is slapped on the end to serve as desktop integration information. zip was chosen over other formats for its ability to be placed at an arbitrary offset and still be accessed, this allows desktop integration software to simply open the AppImage as if it were a normal zip file, no need to worry about what's going on up front.
+Finally, a zip archive is slapped on the end to serve as desktop integration information.
+Zip was chosen over other formats for its ability to be placed at an arbitrary offset and still be accessed, this allows desktop integration software to simply open the AppImage as if it were a normal zip file, no need to worry about what's going on up front.